3.2 CMC Appointment, Tenure, and Promotion Procedures

 Reappointment is normally the first of three major faculty advancement decisions.
 It is a serious decision to “be made with the standards for tenure in mind,” but it differs from the tenure decision in that promise, as well as performance, may be invoked.
 A candidate who shows strong promise as a teacher and a scholar may be granted a full three-year reappointment.
 Where serious reservations are exposed about a candidate’s performance or promise in teaching or scholarship, the candidate should be offered at most a terminal one-year contract.
 In some cases, where opinion is mixed, or the evidence of teaching and scholarship too incomplete, the candidate may be offered a two-year probationary contract.
 In no case should reappointment be considered tantamount to tenure.

 Tenure normally occurs upon promotion to the rank of Associate Professor unless otherwise determined by the procedures contained herein or by contractual provisions.
 Only by meeting high standards of teaching and scholarship does a candidate qualify for promotion and/or tenure at the College.
 Candidates must be skilled in communicating their knowledge to students and in contributing to their students’ intellectual growth.
-Such skill is normally assessed by informed faculty judgment based on course syllabi, student evaluations, student interviews, grade distributions, and alumni comments.
+Such skill is normally assessed by informed faculty judgment based on course syllabi, student experience surveys, student interviews, grade distributions, and alumni comments.
 In their scholarship, candidates must have demonstrated a mastery of an area of knowledge by making contributions of obvious professional value to their discipline.
 Such contributions may take various forms.
 The most common is research reflected in scholarly writing that appears in professional journals and books, but other forms may be appropriate to particular fields.
 The crucial element is the value of the contribution.
 Within a college emphasizing public affairs, lecturing, speaking, or writing for the general public receives consideration.

 188.8.131.52 Promotion to Full Professor